The Best Ways to Stay at a Healthy Weight, According to Science

 - Balances gut bacteria

 So go ahead and eat clean carbs like sweet potatoes, squash, and white rice one day a week.
-Doing this will keep your body systems that need some amount of carbs working properly, and it’ll keep the weight off for the long haul.
+Doing this will keep your body systems that need some amount of carbs working properly, and it’ll help keep the weight off for the long haul.

 3. Don’t cut calories